maxwellito/vivus-instant/readme.md

 > It's like [Vivus](https://maxwellito.github.io/vivus/) but for a disposable usage.
 Powered by CSS animations.

 Single page app to create independent stroke animated SVGs.
+For Vivus Instant to work properly make sure your SVG elements contains stroke properties and fill="none"

 ## Why this project?

-Many developers seems happy to use [Vivus](https://maxwellito.github.io/vivus/) to animate SVGs, however many times it's for a single use without controls or callbacks.. so why downloading an extra JS library when a piece of CSS can do the job?
+Many developers seem happy to use [Vivus](https://maxwellito.github.io/vivus/) to animate SVGs, however many times it's for a single use without controls or callbacks.. so why download an extra JS library when a piece of CSS can do the job?
 So here it is: Vivus instant.

 By looking at the code, you can mention a copy of the Pathformer and a custom Vivus.
 The entire controls and drawing parts have been stripped down to let place to a rendering engine.